Skip to main content

 French Roulette: Odds, Payouts, and Unique Rules

-French roulette stands out from other variations of the chance-based game with its player-friendly rules, namely the La Partage and En Prison.
+French roulette stands out from other variations of the chance-based game with its player-friendly rules, namely La Partage and En Prison.
 These rules not only add an extra layer of excitement but also reduce the house edge on even-money bets to just 1.35%.

 • La Partage offers you back half of your even-money bet if the ball lands on 0.